PSModule/.github/README.md

 | `DISCUSSION_TEMPLATE/` | Discussion category forms |

 A repository's own file always wins; otherwise GitHub falls back to this repository, looking in the `.github` folder, then the repository root, then `docs/`.
+Repository-local files remain the enforceable PSModule surface for people, agents, and automation; these defaults are a convenience, not a replacement.
 A repository that defines any of its own issue templates overrides the default `ISSUE_TEMPLATE/` folder entirely.

 > [!NOTE]
 > You cannot set a default `LICENSE` here — license files must live in each repository so